Get started with ASP.NET Core MVC

 Select Ctrl-F5 to run the app in non-debug mode.

-- Visual Studio starts IIS Express and runs your app.
+Visual Studio starts IIS Express and runs the app.
 Notice that the address bar shows

 localhost:port#and not something like